Homeland (supermarket): Homeland Stores Inc.

 Homeland used to be the Oklahoma division of Safeway, and it was spun off from Safeway in 1987.
 The "Homeland" name was adopted in 1988.
 Homeland Stores Inc. operated as an independent chain and, at times, a publicly traded company until 2002.

 Subsidiary of A.W.G.

-Homeland filed for Chapter 11 bankruptcy in 2001, after which it was bought by and became a subsidiary of Associated Wholesale Grocers.
+Homeland filed for Chapter 11 bankruptcy in 2001, its second time in bankruptcy since 1996, when it filed for a pre-arranged bankruptcy in an effort to shed debt.
+In 2002, it was bought by and became a subsidiary of Associated Wholesale Grocers.
 The supermarkets still operate under the "Homeland" name.

 In 2004, the company acquired three Country Mart supermarkets in Lawton, Oklahoma.
 In 2005, the company purchased seven stores in Wichita, Kansas from Falley's.
 In 2006, the company purchased the remaining fifteen stores from Falley's.
 In June 2007, Homeland purchased seven stores from the Albertsons grocery chain.
 In January 2008, Homeland purchased the 26-store United Supermarkets of Oklahoma chain.
 On November 14, 2008, Homeland purchased five Williams Discount Food stores, formerly Albertsons.
 This purchase became official December 14, 2008.
 In August 2011, Homeland purchased the three-store Super Save Food chain.